Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

 Figure~\ref{fig:vsf_calibration} shows the VSF in each of the three redshift bins considered.
-In the upper panels, black dots with error bars show the measured VSF from the post-processed void catalog as described in Section~\ref{subsec:vsf_cat} with $\delta_{\rm v,g}=-0.7$, the error bars are Poissonian.
+In the upper panels, black dots with error bars show the measured VSF from the post-processed void catalog as described in Section~\ref{subsec:vsf_cat} with $\delta_{\rm v,g}=-0.7$ the density contrast threshold used to build the void catalog for the VSF analysis in the galaxy distribution, the error bars are Poissonian.
 Blue solid lines show the best-fit moving barrier calibrated as described in Section~\ref{subsec:vsf_methodology}, while blue shaded areas show 68\% confidence level (CL).
-In the lower panel, blue solid lines show the relatives of the best VSF theoretical model with respect to measurements in $\sigma$ units, blue shaded areas show the 68\% CL, and gray hatched areas show the $\pm 1\sigma$ interval.
+In the lower panel, blue solid lines show the relative values of the best VSF theoretical model with respect to measurements in $\sigma$ units, blue shaded areas show the 68\% CL, and gray hatched areas show the $\pm 1\sigma$ interval.